prakhar1989/docker-curriculum/README.md

 $ docker run -p 8888:5000 prakhar1989/catnip
  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```
-Head over to the URL specified, where your app should be live.
+The command we just ran used port 5000 for the server inside the container, and exposed this externally on port 8888.
+Head over to the URL with port 8888, where your app should be live.

 <img src="https://raw.githubusercontent.com/prakhar1989/docker-curriculum/master/images/catgif.png" title="static">